augustasbertulis/Advanced-Analytics-Group-2/README.md

 - Silhouette Score: Evaluates how well a publisher fits into its assigned cluster compared to other clusters.
 Scores range from -1 (bad) to +1 (excellent).
 - We combined these metrics to make an informed choice for the number of clusters.

+- After clustering:
+- Explored how changing the importance of different KPIs affects clustering results and identified the most influential features through a sensitivity analysis.
+- Created a risk-adjusted portfolio using a pseudo markowitz model of publishers using the clustering output, showing how top performers could be weighted to maximize growth while managing risk.

 ---